cnshsliu/mtcdoc/docs/template/designer.md

 or:

-- Mouse over a connection, press "gb" to move it's starting point;
+- Mouse over a connection, press "cb" to move it's starting point;
-- Mouse over a connection, press "ge" to move it's ending point;
+- Mouse over a connection, press "ce" to move it's ending point;

 ### Cancel connecting